nikitap17/RadTMSR/code/README.md

 * [_create_virtual-env_AppleIOS.ipynb](_create_virtual-env_AppleIOS.ipynb)
 * [_create_virtual-env_bash.ipynb](_create_virtual-env_bash.ipynb)

  If the script was successfully run, you should see a new folder `RadTMSR_env`, storing the module versions that were used by the authors (imported from [requirements.txt](requirements.txt).
-When running the analyses scripts, please make sure that the script's kernel are set to `RadTMSR_env`.
+When running the analyses scripts, please make sure that the scripts' kernels are set to `RadTMSR_env`.
 A tutorial on how to manually select a kernel can be found [here](https://doc.cocalc.com/howto/jupyter-kernel-selection.html).

 ## Main Analyses Scripts
  All performed analyses steps (pre-processing, pruning, term classifications, statistical analyses, visualisations) for `Study 1 (Keywords)` and `Study 2 (Abstracts)` were performed using the following two scripts: